Collective Enfranchisement Process: Step by Step Guide

 Leasehold enfranchisement covers a range of rights that are available to any qualifying tenant of flats and houses under the Leasehold Reform Act.
 Two main qualification criteria have to be considered: the tenants and their flats; and the building.

-- Building: To qualify, the building must contain at least two residential flats, at least 66% of the residential units must be owned by “Qualifying tenants” and the property cannot contain more than 25% of commercial space (e.g. shops and offices).
+- Building: To qualify, the building must contain at least two residential flats.
+At least 66% of the residential units must be owned by “Qualifying tenants” and the property cannot contain more than 25% of non residential use, such as shops and offices.
+The 25% non-residential use rule is based on the internal floor area of the building.
+Garages and parking spaces used by tenants count as residential space when assessing eligibility.
+The resident landlord exemption applies if the owner lives in the building, which can exclude the property from collective enfranchisement rights.

-In this case you will need to start an informal lease extension process before moving forward.
+In this case, whilst there are ways you can participate in a collective enfranchisement process, you may need to start an informal lease extension process before moving forward.

 What does the term “freeholder” mean?
 Find out here.